 Square or Symmetrical blocks

 This is best for prints that are all the same size and, in my opinion, monochrome!
-This seems to work best when you are creating a family portrait gallery and by laying them out in equal distances, you can create a perfect square or rectangular gallery.
+This seems to work best when you are creating a family portrait gallery and by laying them out at equal distances, you can create a perfect square or rectangular gallery.

 Have you got one piece of large art that you love, but would like to add around it?
 This is also known as the classic gallery wall and probably how most people envisage art collections.

 On a Shelf

 This is a popular way to display your favourite prints or art pieces and no drilling necessary!
 Apart from putting the shelf up, that is.

 Does what it says on the tin!
 First of all, decide whether the gallery wall is going to be horizontal or vertical, and then by keeping a rectangular shape, fit all your prints inside!

 This is where the gallery wall starts low and gradually builds up over a series of steps.
-This is perfect if you want to display art over a sideboard and around objects like TVs or lamps, like I have recently done in my play room.
+This is perfect if you want to display art over a sideboard and around objects like TVs or lamps as I have recently done in my playroom.
 The other obvious time a climbing gallery wall is perfect is up a staircase.

 Draw a line across the centre of the wall where you are planning your gallery and make sure the art doesn’t cross this line.
 This line can either be a horizontal or vertical line, you choose!